Probabilistic model predictive safety certification for learning-based control: Probabilistic model predictive safety certification

 \subsection{Probabilistic model predictive safety certification scheme}

 In the case of uncertain system dynamics, the safety policy consists of two components following a tube-based MPC concept \cite{rawlings2009model}.
-The first component considers a nominal state of the system $z(k)$ driven by linear dynamics, and computes a nominal safe trajectory $\{\mZpredOpt_{i|k}, \mVpredOpt_{i|k}\}$, which is similar to the case of perfectly known dynamics introduced in the previous section.
+The first component considers a nominal state of the system $z(k)$ driven by linear dynamics, and computes a nominal safe trajectory $\{\mZpredOpt_{i|k}, \mVpredOpt_{i|k}\}$ through optimization problem~\eqref{eq:PMPSC_opt}, which is similar to the case of perfectly known dynamics introduced in the previous section, defining the nominal input $v(k) = v^*_{0|k}$.
 The second component consists of an auxiliary controller, which acts on the deviation $e(k)$ of the true system state from the nominal one and ensures that the true state $x(k)$ remains close to the nominal trajectory.
-Specifically, it guarantees that $e(k)$ stays within a set $\mTube$, often called the `tube', with probability at least $p_x$.
+Specifically, it guarantees that $e(k)$ lies within a set $\mTube$, often called the `tube', with probability of at least $p_x$ at each time step.
 Together, the resulting safety policy is able to steer the system state $x(k)$ within the probabilistic tube along the nominal trajectory towards the safe terminal set.

 We first define the main components and assumptions, in order to then introduce the probabilistic model predictive safety certification (PMPSC) problem together with the proposed safety controller.
 Define with $z(k)\in \RR^n$ and $v(k)\in\RR^m$ the nominal system states and inputs, as well as the nominal dynamics according to model \eqref{eq:general_linear_additive_description} as